On this page...

 - Select 'View remote delivery options' for the address with postcode 4871.

 - From the large number of delivery provider options, scroll down and choose 'Lizard Island barge service'.
 Do not choose Sea Swift.
-HOWEVER, at least in Aug and Sep 2020, a different option may be needed.
+HOWEVER, during the covid era, a different option may be needed.
 Instructions will be provided by email.

 - Select the correct delivery date (i.e. the date the barge loads in Cairns in the table above, the only time option available should be 1 to 5 am).

 - To the right of the list of dates, there are two delivery options that often confuse people.
 Select 'Remote delivery via Sea Swift, Portsmith, QLD, 4870, 1 to 5 am, $30'.
 The other option, Delivery, should appear as "not available for Lizard Island".